Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Model

-However, self attention may introduce a lot of irrelevant and even noisy contexts, and have lots of unnecessary computations~\cite{wang2021tuta}, while table structures can be leveraged towards precise and efficient attention.
-TaBERT~\cite{yin2020tabert} generates tabular representations serially by first producing row-wise encoding with a transformer and then column representation with vertical attention layers using row-wise encodings as inputs.
-TABBIE~\cite{iida2021tabbie} generates cell representations in parallel by applying two separate transformers.
-Each cell’s representation is an average of its row and column embeddings, where row/column embeddings are separately calculated by row/column transformers.
-MATE~\cite{eisenschlos2021mate} uses different types of attention heads, \emph{i.e.} row attention head and column attention head, which are restricted to attending tokens in the same row/column (query tokens can attend to all tokens).
-TURL~\cite{deng2020turl} also designs a restricted attention mechanism, in which each token/entity attends to tokens in the same row/column.
-TUTA~\cite{wang2021tuta} uses joint bi-tree-based attention, which takes in both spatial and hierarchical information from tables.
+Self-attention may introduce a lot of irrelevant and even noisy contexts and have lots of unnecessary computations~\cite{wang2021tuta}, while table structures can be leveraged towards precise and efficient attention.
+In Table~\ref{tab:attention}, “dense” means all inputs in the table are visible in self-attention, while “sparse” means only parts of the table are visible.
+TaBERT learned tabular representations serially by first producing row-wise encoding with a transformer and then column representation with vertical attention layers using row-wise encodings as inputs.
+TURL designed a restricted attention mechanism in which each token/entity attends to tokens in the same row/column.
+TUTA proposed joint bi-tree-based attention, which took in both spatial and hierarchical information from tables.
 More specifically, for a structured table, TUTA defines cell coordinates and cell-to-cell distance from a bi-dimensional tree generated from the table.
 The bi-tree-based attention is restricted to attending tokens within the tree-based distance threshold.
-GTR~\cite{wang2021retrieving}, which focuses mainly on table retrieval, transforms a table into a tabular graph and uses joint layout-based graph attention similar to graph transformer to capture structural information.
-KGPT~\cite{chen2020kgpt} applies the encoder-decoder model architecture.
-The graph encoder of KGPT uses a graph transformer.
-It enforces the structure as a hard constraint to explicitly encode the structure information, \emph{e.g.} in the first encoder layer, each node is restricted to attend to tokens in the same knowledge triple.
-Tabnet~\cite{arik2019tabnet} applies a sequential attention mechanism to generate an interpretable feature selection mask during each decision step.
-Rather than hard masking on the tokens, TableFormer~\cite{tableformer2021} proposed to use soft attention biases when computing attention scores to indicate the structural relations within table-text pairs, which are learnable scalars.
+Cell embedding in TABBIE is an average of its row and column embeddings, where row/column embeddings are separately calculated by row/column transformers.
+MATE used different types of attention heads, i.e., row attention head and column attention head, which are restricted to attending tokens in the same row and column (query tokens can attend to all tokens).
+GTR, which mainly focused on table retrieval, transformed a table into a tabular graph and used joint layout-based graph attention similar to the graph transformer to capture structural information.
+The graph transformer in KGPT enforced to use the structure (knowledge triple) as a hard constraint of attention, e.g., in the first encoder layer, each node was restricted to attend to tokens in its located knowledge triple.
+Tabnet~\cite{arik2019tabnet} applied a sequential attention mechanism to generate an interpretable feature selection mask during each decision step.
+Rather than hard attention masking, TableFormer proposed to use soft attention biases when computing attention scores between two structural components.
+Structure-based attention not only improves model performance but potentially benefits model efficiency, and we will introduce it in Section~\ref{sec:efficiency}.